 After a gymnastics injury ended my athletic career and with the influence of one amazing art teacher who helped me realize my potential, I had made up my mind: I was going to become an artist!

 Trying to get my family to come around to the idea was another story!

 From over-achiever to artist

-He paused and sat back.
-He was in his mid 80’s at this point.
-He said, “I had no idea.
-How was I to know you would make drawings, put them on products that would help people connect to our heritage and homeland.
-I had no idea something like this existed or was even possible.
-I gave you advice to the best of my limited knowledge at the time.”
-It was also a really touching moment for me as a parent.
+He stopped – he was in mid 80’s at this point.
+He said “I had no idea.
+How was I to know you would do drawings, put them on pillows and have them in their homes.
+I had no idea this was going to happen.
+I gave you advice to the best of my knowledge at the time.
+I’m very proud of you.”
+It’s as a really touching moment too as a parent.
 We really don’t know what our children are capable of.
 We’re basing what we know on our own experiences but the world is different now.
-There are so many more opportunities and possibilities to create and grasp.
+There are so many more opportunities and possibilities.

 My message to all young artists would be: don’t stop believing in your dreams, even if not everyone understands at first.
 Your creative work has the power to make a difference!

 I still get goosebumps when I think back to my journey getting my products featured in the Met in 2018–2019!

 In late 2017 while visiting an Armenian History and cultural museum in LA called Eskijian Museum and was introduced to the curator of the upcoming ARMENIA! exhibition at the Metropolitan Museum of Art in NY, Dr Evans.
 She agreed to show my work to the Met’s merchandising department and I gave her some products I had in my car!